Varo Checking account review

 Expert reviewVaro is best for those looking for a digital bank that offers speedy direct deposits and forgoes all fees — even for foreign transactions.

 But the account doesn’t come with checkwriting privileges and depositing cash can be tricky.

 How do I open a Varo checking account?

 This mobile-first bank has a fully online application.
 To open an account, follow these steps:

-- Go to the Varo website, and type in your email address.
+- From the Varo website, type in your email address.

 - Enter your full name, create your password and click Get Started.